 Where does your meat come from?

-Our chickens and hogs are raised directly on our farm in Wilson New York our cows are raised down the road on the Frerichs Family Farm or At one of our other local Partner Farms.
+Our chickens and hogs are raised directly on our farm in Wilson New York our cows are raised down the road on the Frerichs Family Farm or at one of our other local Partner Farms.
 Our House Line Beef is sourced from Ford Brothers Meats and is used to supplement our dry-aged cuts and ensure the availability of top-selling cuts.